peterbb148/openapispecifications/README.md

-# openapispecifications
+# OpenAPI Specifications

-A bunch of OpenAPI Specifications
+A bunch of OpenAPI Specifications from public APIs which are useful when doing prototyping.